S3N4T0R-0X0/APT29-Adversary-Simulation/README.md

 HTML Smuggling used to obscure ISO file and the ISO contains a number of LNK files masquerading as images command line to make payload base64 to then put it in the HTML smuggling file:
-`base64 paylode.iso -w 0` and i added a picture of the BMW car along with the text content of the phishing message in the HTML file
+`base64 payload.iso -w 0` and i added a picture of the BMW car along with the text content of the phishing message in the HTML file.

 ![Screenshot from 2024-03-01 19-39-42](https://github.com/S3N4T0R-0X0/APT29-Adversary-Simulation/assets/121706460/8e76572b-5d72-4d87-9cf9-4c7bf002c801)